 We are the first CRP in the North of England and in Northern's franchise area to receive this status.
 More information here.

 Download the current timetable here.

-Passengers should note that from 13 May 2019, Northern are to introduce Penalty Fares where passengers on the Tyne Valley Railway do not have a valid ticket or Promise to Pay Notice.
+Northern have introduced Penalty Fares for passengers on the Tyne Valley Railway who do not have a valid ticket or Promise to Pay Notice.
+These penalty fares are being extended to other routes operated by Northern, so don't get caught out.
 More details are available on Northern's website.

 Explore the North from the Tyne Valley Railway

 With regular train services operating between Carlisle and Newcastle, the railway gets you to the heart of Hadrian's Wall country where you can visit many Roman sites.
 Or, if Roman heritage does not appeal, there are National Trust, English Heritage and other properties to visit; it is great walking and cycling country with some great places to eat, drink and stay.
 Click here to find out more

 The summer timetable for the AD122 bus is now available.
 This daily service will operate from 19 April to 29 September.
 It is a great way of using public transport to visit many of the sites along Hadrian's Wall as it has scheduled stops at Hexham and Haltwistle railway stations.
 Link to the AD122 bus timetable here You can take advantage of the offer to save 10% on the admission fee at some of the Hadrian's Wall sites when presenting your bus ticket.